Associates of FTX founder plead guilty to criminal charges - KESQ

 By KEN SWEET, REBECCA BLACKWELL and LARRY NEUMEISTER

-NEW YORK (AP) — Two of Sam Bankman-Fried’s top associates secretly pleaded guilty to criminal charges in the collapse of the cryptocurrency exchange FTX and are cooperating with investigators, a federal prosecutor announced Wednesday as the digital coin entrepreneur was being flown in FBI custody to the U.S. from the Bahamas.
+NEW YORK (AP) — Two top associates of Sam Bankman-Fried have pleaded guilty to criminal charges in the collapse of the cryptocurrency exchange FTX in cooperation deals, a federal prosecutor announced Wednesday in a stunning development that came as the digital coin entrepreneur was being flown in FBI custody to the U.S. from the Bahamas.

+He promised that his office continued to work on the case around the clock, noting that he’d said in announcing Bankman-Fried’s arrest last week that the development was not the last.

+“Let me be clear once again, neither is today’s,” he said in an ominous signal to others who participated in the fraud.

-The surprise guilty pleas were announced as Bankman-Fried was being extradited from the Bahamas by U.S. law enforcement to answer to charges tied to his role in FTX’s failure.
-He was expected to appear in a federal court in New York City on Thursday.
+The guilty pleas were announced as Bankman-Fried was being extradited from the Bahamas by U.S. law enforcement to answer to charges tied to his role in FTX’s failure.
+He was expected to appear in a federal court in Manhattan on Thursday.

-Before Bankman-Fried was in the air, U.S. prosecutors hadn’t publicly revealed that Ellison and Wang were facing potential criminal charges or that they had pledged to work with investigators.

-It was unclear whether Bankman-Fried, who has apologized for FTX’s collapse but denied defrauding anyone, was also in the dark.

-Ellison and Wang signed plea agreements on Dec.
-19, partially in exchange for a promise that prosecutors would recommend a reduction in their sentences if they cooperate fully in the investigation.

-Without such a deal, Ellison, who also faces a money laundering conspiracy charge, could face up to 110 years in prison.
-Wang could get up to 50 years.
+In agreements signed with prosecutors on Dec.
+19, Ellison and Wang agreed to plead guilty to charges including wire fraud, securities fraud and commodities fraud in return for leniency at sentencing if they cooperate fully.

+The plea agreement signed by Ellison said that she could face up to 110 years in prison for her crimes without a cooperation deal.
+It called for her to testify truthfully before any grand jury or at any trial and it required her to forfeit any proceeds of her crimes.

-Both were released on $250,000 bail after their secret court appearances with travel restricted to the continental United States.
+She was released on $250,000 bail with travel restricted to the continental United States.

+The plea deal signed by Wang said he could face up to 50 years in prison without the cooperation agreement.
+His agreement also requires his testimony and enabled him to be freed on $250,000 bail, also with travel restricted to the continental U.S.

 “Gary has accepted responsibility for his actions and takes seriously his obligations as a cooperating witness,” said Wang’s lawyer, Ilan Graff.